Registration and Academics

-- UA Courses Abroad –take a UA course taught abroad, typically instructed by UA faculty on a UA faculty-led program (i.e. UA in Belize, UA in Oxford etc.).
+- UA Courses Abroad: take a UA course taught abroad, typically instructed by UA faculty on a UA faculty-led program (i.e. UA in Belize, UA in Oxford etc.).

-- Non UA courses–take courses at an international university/program and transfer the credit back to UA.
+- Non-UA courses: Take courses at an international university/program and transfer the credit back to UA.
 Typically, these courses are taken on an Affiliate, Exchange, or Direct-Enroll program.

 UA Courses Abroad

 The University of Alabama offers dozens of programs for students to take a UA class abroad, usually through a UA faculty-led program.
-When looking at a UA program, take note of the courses offered and the number of hours.
-Work with the student’s Academic Advisor to determine how the credit may be applied to your UA degree requirements.
+When looking at a UA faculty-led program, take note of the courses offered and the number of hours.
+Work with an Academic Advisor to determine how the credit may be applied to your UA degree requirements.

-Selection to participate and registration for UA Abroad courses is coordinated by the Education Abroad office.
+Selection to participate and register for UA faculty-led courses is coordinated by the Education Abroad office.
 Once a student has an approved application, our office will issue the student a registration permit.
 Students will then be given instructions and granted access to register for the appropriate UA faculty-led course(s) during their open registration period for that term.

 Need to know:

-- UA Courses Abroad are often taught by UA faculty.
+- UA faculty-led courses taken abroad are taught by UA faculty.

-- UA classes abroad will affect your GPA like regular courses taught on campus.
+- UA faculty-led courses will affect your GPA like regular courses taught on campus.

 - Registration permits will be issued close to open registration and you can register once your assigned window opens.

 The University of Alabama offers many opportunities abroad with international universities and programs through affiliate, exchange, or direct enroll study abroad programs.
 This opportunity is a unique way to take classes outside of the UA course catalog, allowing students to receive transfer credit for their experience.